thoughtbot/ios-on-rails/book/iOS/posting_with_the_event_view_controller.md

 	@property (strong, nonatomic) HUMTextFieldCell *startCell;
 	@property (strong, nonatomic) HUMTextFieldCell *endCell;

-Now we can use these properties and the `kTextFieldCellID` identifier in the `tableView:cellForRowAtIndexPath:` method.
+Now we can use these properties and the `kTextFieldCellID` identifier in the `-tableView:cellForRowAtIndexPath:` method.
 After we dequeue a new cell with our identifier, we set whether the user can edit the `textField`.
 We also reset the input view, in case it was previously a UIDatePicker but should now use the keyboard for input.

 	// HUMEventViewController.m